baudren/NoteOrganiser/roadmap.md

 ===============

 # General
+[ ] Ensure compatibility with python 3 and 2
 [ ] Document more.
 [ ] Improve keyboard shortcuts (ctrl instead of alt, etc).
 [ ] Ensure proper resizing at all times.